 (1) Level the optics rail on which the point light source, razor blade, and zoom lens/laser is mounted.
-Position the telescope mirror 246" (624.8 cm) from the razor blade, lock the mirror stand into place with the leveling screws, and adjust the height of the optics rail so that the laser beam hits the telescope mirror in the middle.
+Position the telescope mirror a distance of two focal lengths from the razor blade, lock the mirror stand into place with the leveling screws, and adjust the height of the optics rail so that the laser beam hits the telescope mirror in the middle.

 (2) Rotate the mirror/mirror holder to direct the laser beam back towards the pinhole.
 Fine-adjust the mirror (using the horizontal and vertical adjustment screws) to precisely hit the pinhole with the beam.
 Remove the laser from the lens and mount the video camera.

 (3) Stop the lens way down (typically f/22).
 This produces a hexagonal vignetting pattern (from lens iris).
 Re-adjust the telescope mirror (with the fine adjustment screws) so that this hexagonal pattern is centered in the mirror (this part is crucial for best results!).